ESA-PRL/drivers-inclinometer_solar2/README.md

 Configuration
 -------------
+It is possible to configure the sensor using the configuration software on Windows found [here](https://www.leveldevelopments.com/wp/wp-content/uploads/software/Inclinometer_App.zip).

-The sensor can be configured using and serial terminal like Teraterm, [cutecom](http://cutecom.sourceforge.net/), etc.
+The sensor can also be configured using any serial terminal like Teraterm, [cutecom](http://cutecom.sourceforge.net/), etc.